rodan123/piblock/README.md

 10/10/16

 15) Added headers to curl query to get past recently implemented 800----- octonet filter.
 Removed references to 800----- from README.md in the unlikely event that curl was filtered on the site because of piblock automated queries.

+10/18/16

+16) Changes on the 800----- website, they changed wording on phone lookup.
+Modified program to work with it.